Desire Under the Elms: Synopsis

 The brothers reveal to Eben they won't be working on the farm anymore, so Eben goes to milk the cows while Peter and Simeon get drunk.
 Eben returns to the house after seeing his father and his new wife on the horizon.
 Peter and Simeon decide to leave the farm and sign the papers for Eben.
 They walk outside; taunt their father, Ephraim, and his new wife, Abbie; and then leave for California.
 Abbie begins to explore the house and runs into Eben.
-They are both attracted to each other but fight over the future possession of the farm.
+They are attracted to one another but fight over the future possession of the farm.
 The scene closes with harsh words between Ephraim and Eben.